In this article, we will focus on using graphs when analyzing potential fraud situations in banking.

 First.
 Sophisticated fraudulent groups operate in insurance or e-commerce industries too.
 Fraud patterns created by organized groups may differ across industries.
 Then, the main difference is in the type of event that needs to be analyzed.
 Insurance analysts and investigators search for potential fraudulent behavior in car crash accidents or injury events where fraudsters file false claims and collect money.
-Bank fraud analyst have to connect dots between suspicions events like payments, time events etc. We’ll describe few of them later in the article.
+Bank fraud analysts have to connect dots between suspicious events like payments, time events, etc. We’ll describe a few of them later in the article.

 Second.
-Using graph databases with graphs for highly interconnected siloed data brings not only benefits of faster results and deeper understanding on how patterns are created for fraud analyst solely.
-Banks, insurance companies or e-shops that started to use graphs can step-by-step put more data from any source into the graph databases to get deeper understanding in many various use-cases like knowledge graphsm or customer experience improvement.
-Some of these use cases will be publishes in separate posts.
+Using graph databases with graphs for highly interconnected siloed data brings not only the benefits of faster results and a deeper understanding of how patterns are created for fraud analysts solely.
+Banks, insurance companies, or e-shops that started to use graphs can step-by-step put more data from any source into the graph databases to get a more extensive comprehension of many various use-cases like knowledge graphs or customer experience improvement.
+Some of these use cases will be published in separate posts.

-- Events are the triggers for start of any potential fraud investigation.
+- Events are the triggers for the start of any potential fraud investigation.

 - Graphs and graph databases are perfect for highly interconnected data.
 As they are much faster with these data compared to traditional RDBs.
-So, when company starts with graphs it can leverage any source of data – customer data, marketing and sales data, own internal or 3rd party data – for any other specific relationship driven analysis.
+So, when a company starts with graphs it can leverage any source of data – customer data, marketing, and sales data, own internal or 3rd party data – for any other specific relationship-driven analysis.

-When mentioning fraud detection, we are pointing to potential customer fraud scenario – in retail banking consumer fraud scenario.
+When mentioning fraud detection, we are pointing to a potential customer fraud scenario – in the retail banking consumer fraud scenario.

-Following graph prepared in Graphlytic contains few details related to the consumer that come from different sources – consumer data in green, products (marketing and sales) data in orange and sample of 3rd party data relevant to consumer in gray.
+The following graph prepared in Graphlytic contains few details related to the consumer that come from different sources – consumer data in green, products (marketing and sales) data in orange, and a sample of 3rd party data relevant to the consumer in gray.